lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 which is based on using context, i.e. a set of rules to compress or decompress headers.
 SCHC avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
-Since the nature of packets are highly predictable in LPWAN networks, static contexts may be stored beforehand to omit transmitting some information over the air.
+Since the nature of packets are highly predictable in LPWAN networks, static contexts MAY be stored beforehand to omit transmitting some information over the air.
-The contexts must be stored at both ends, and they can either be learned by a provisioning protocol, by out of band means, or they can be pre-provisioned.
+The contexts MUST be stored at both ends, and they can either be learned by a provisioning protocol, by out of band means, or they can be pre-provisioned.
 The way the contexts are provisioned on both ends is out of the scope of this document.

 ~~~~